 Chevron's global refining system manufactures fuels and other products sold by Chevron's marketing, lubricants, and supply and trading organizations.
 We market these products under the Chevron®, Texaco® and Caltex® brands.

-Six refineries make up more than 75 percent of the company’s total fuel refining capacity.
+Six refineries make up more than 75 percent of the company's total crude oil refining capacity.
 Five of these core refineries—in Singapore, Thailand, South Korea, and Richmond and El Segundo, California—manufacture products for countries in the Pacific Basin.
 The sixth refinery, in Pascagoula, Mississippi, supplies countries primarily in the Atlantic Basin.
 Many of these refineries are capable of processing heavy crude oils and producing a variety of high-value products, including transportation fuels.

 Operating safely, reliably and with a commitment to protecting the environment remains among our top priorities.
 We have implemented a loss prevention system in our wholly operated facilities.
 This behavior-based safety system is designed to help strengthen our culture of injury-free and incident-free operations while providing a base for strong, competitive performance.